 Customer insights will help decide a customer-centric course of action for the company.
 This will help in the business turnover as well as in increasing the profits by maximizing sales.
 This will help the company to tap the untapped opportunities in the market and if the offering – product or service – is better than competitors, then it will also increase the market share of the product

-3) Change with time :
+3) Change with time

-Customer insights determine the current and probable future want of the customers and the company should change accordingly.
-If the company fails to change, then it will result in perishing of the company or product.
-Times change and customers change and companies have to catch up with them by changing themselves in order to retain them.
+Customer insights determine the current and probable future wants of the customers and the company should change accordingly.
+If the company fails to change, then it will result in the perishing of the company or product.
+Times change and customers change and companies have to catch up with them by changing themselves to retain them.
 For example, when the first iPhone was launched in 2007, Steve Jobs was quoted saying “Who needs a Stylus?” but in 2016, Apple launched back the stylus with iPad Pro.

-Disadvantages of Customer Insights :
+Disadvantages of Customer Insights